jarviscanada/jarvis_data_eng_AdhamElatris/README.md

 **Full Stack Developer -Intern, GoConnexions (2024)**: Developed Django REST API features for a professional social media app, similar to LinkedIn, enabling user management, account creation, profile updates, and connection management, with JWT authentication and a MariaDB database.
 On the frontend, used Flutter to build key features like login/registration, profile display and modification, and user/profile search.

+**Freelance developer, Groupe de Nettoyage (2023)**: Developed, designed, and deployed a website for the cleaning company, Groupe de Nettoyage, featuring services display, client requests, and candidate recruitment.
+Utilized JavaScript, HTML, CSS, and PHP to implement the site's functionality.

 ## Education
 **Rosemont College (2020-2024)**, Computer Science, Web and Mobile Application Development
-- Second best project of the semester
+- Second best project of the semester.
 - My project is showcased to new computer science students as an example of what they can achieve in the program.